 Duolingo’s member content

 My favorite thing about Duolingo is the forums.
 The lessons themselves are pretty simple, but they each connect to a thread on their forum where members have talked about the questions.
-There’s so many members that there’s a pretty good chance that any questions you may have about your lessons have already been answered.
+There are so many members that there’s a pretty good chance that any questions you may have about your lessons have already been answered.

-In this way, Duolingo goes way above just simple question and answer, and directs you to think more about grammar and how the language actually works, which goes into more intermediate and sometimes advanced concepts.
+In this way, Duolingo goes way above just simple question and answer and directs you to think more about grammar and how the language actually works, which goes into more intermediate and sometimes advanced concepts.
 If you still have questions, you can ask them yourself, and the forum is pretty active.

 Memrise’s member content